 Trailing fuchsia generally doesn’t need a lot of pruning, but you can always remove thin, weak or wayward growth as needed throughout the season to maintain a healthy, vigorous plant.
 Make cuts just above a node.

 If you want to bring your trailing fuchsia indoors for the winter, cut it back to 6 inches (15 cm.) or less.
-If you live in zone 10 or 11, wait and prune the plant to reduce height or to remove thin or weak growth when new growth emerges in early spring.
+If you live in zone 10 or 11, wait until new growth emerges in early spring, then prune the plant to reduce height or to remove thin or weak growth.

 Hardy fuchsia – Hardy fuchsia (Fuchsia magellanica) is a bushy perennial that grows year round in USDA zones 7 through 9.
-This tropical-looking shrub reaches mature heights of 6 to 10 feet (2 to 3 meters) and widths of about 4 feet (1.2 meters).
+This tropical-looking shrub reaches mature heights of 6 to 10 feet (1.8-3 m.) and widths of about 4 feet (1.2 meters).
 The blooms, which are similar to those of trailing fuchsia, are followed by reddish-purple fruits.

 Avoid pruning hardy fuchsia in winter unless you live in a warm, non-freezing climate.